List of The Stand characters: Frances "Frannie" Goldsmith

-A college student from Ogunquit, Maine, Frances Goldsmith (often called Frannie) is pregnant at the start of the book, a topic which resulted in a painful standoff with her mother and the end of her relationship with the baby's father, Jesse Rider.
-The superflu wipes out Goldsmith's community, with she and Harold Lauder being the only local survivors after a parking lot attendant, Gus Dinsmore, contracts the virus and dies on June 30.
+A college student from Ogunquit, Maine, Frances Goldsmith (often called Frannie) is pregnant at the start of the book, a topic which resulted in a painful standoff with her mother Carla and the end of her relationship with the baby's birth father, Jesse Rider.
+Her older brother, Frederick, had died after being accidentally killed by a motorcyclist whose brakes were failing when Frances was young, and she was close to her elderly father, Peter.
+The superflu wipes out Goldsmith's community, with her and Harold Lauder being the only local survivors after a parking lot attendant, Gus Dinsmore, contracts the virus and dies on June 30.
 It is also believed that Jesse is dead.
-After burying her elderly father in his garden, Goldsmith decides to join Lauder and they leave the vacant town.
+After burying her father in his garden, Frances decides to join Lauder and they leave the vacant town.

 At Lauder's suggestion, the two make their way to the Stovington facility of the CDC, encountering Stu Redman along the way.
-While Goldsmith agrees to let Redman travel with them, Lauder is highly resistant, mainly due to his own feelings for Goldsmith.
+While Frances agrees to let Redman travel with them, Lauder is highly resistant, mainly due to his own feelings for Frances.
 Along with Glen Bateman, the group arrives at Stovington to confirm not only the deaths of everyone at the facility, but also that Redman was nearly killed in his escape from there.

-The group then continues west towards Mother Abagail, during which time Goldsmith falls deeply in love with Redman.
-The fact that he is significantly older is noted in her diary, along with many other aspects of the trip.
-Lauder confesses his love to Goldsmith, and she politely but firmly rejects him, before she and Redman reciprocate their feelings for each other.
+The group then continues west towards Mother Abagail, during which time Frances falls deeply in love with Redman.
+The fact that he is significantly older is noted in her diary, along with many other aspects of the trip, and thus she is like her mother, who was significantly younger when she married her father.
+Lauder confesses his love to Frances, and she politely but firmly rejects him, before she and Redman reciprocate their feelings for each other.
 They eventually enter a marital relationship upon settling in Boulder.